 Anticipating garage door repair is intimidating.
 The costs are high and there’s no telling when you can use your garage door again.
 Fortunately, some common garage door repair symptoms can mean minor issues.

-Do you notice your garage door won’t close?
-While this is a severe issue, it’s a common one.
-An ill-performing garage door could be the ticket to needing garage door repair.
+Do you notice your garage door won’t close—or won’t close all the way?
+While these issues may seem severe, they’re common.
+A garage door that won’t shut could be the ticket to needing garage door repair.
 Or, you’ll only require a simple maintenance service.

 Regardless of what you need, never ignore these common signs.
-Here are 10 reasons why your garage door isn’t working.
+Here are 10 reasons why your garage door isn’t closing all the way.
 Always call a garage door service when you experience these symptoms.

 1. The Transmitter Batteries are Dead